Brian Etheridge (footballer): Daring Club de Bruxelles

 During the 1967 off-season, Etheridge moved to Belgium to sign for First Division club Daring Club de Bruxelles, managed by Englishman Billy Elliott.
 He played in roughly half the club's matches and made 14 appearances and scored one goal during the 1967–68 season.
 He broke into the team in the following season and 28 appearances, scoring three goals and making appearances in Daring's 1968–69 Fairs Cup campaign.
 Despite European football, a disastrous season saw the club relegated to the Second Division.
 Etheridge departed Daring at the end of the campaign, after making 40 league appearances and scoring four goals for the club.

 Cercle Brugge

 Etheridge transferred to Second Division club Cercle Brugge prior to the beginning of the 1969–70 season.
 In a one-season stay, he made 26 appearances and scored no goals.

 Non-League football

 Etheridge returned to England in 1970 and joined Southern League Premier Division club Bedford Town.
 He failed to last with the club and dropped down to the Southern League First Division to sign for Corby Town in November 1970.
 He ended his playing career with Southern League club Wellingborough Town and United Counties League outfit Rushden Town.

 Management career

 While at Corby Town, Wellingborough Town and Rushden Town, Etheridge combined his playing duties with that of managing each club.

 International career

-While with Northampton Town, Etheridge won 18 caps for England Youth.
-He was joined in the team by fellow Cobblers graduates Tommy Robson, Jim Hall and Graham Carr.
+Etheridge won eight caps and scored two goals for England Youth.
+He was joined in the team by fellow Cobblers graduates Tommy Robson and Graham Carr.